Adult meningitis

 Disability (Neurological) Management

-• Patients with obvious significant raised intra-cranial pressure should be electively intubated and given appropriate therapy to reduce ICP
+• Patients with significant ↑ICP should be intubated and given appropriate therapy to reduce ICP

 • Routine use of intracranial pressure monitoring is not recommended.
-It should be considered in individual patients with evidence of markedly raised intracranial pressure such as papilloedema or pupillary signs
+It should be considered if evidence of ⇑ICP (papilloedema/pupillary signs)

-• Mannitol should be considered in patients with impaired conscious levels, lateralising neurological signs, markedly raised opening pressure at lumbar puncture or evidence of cerebral oedema on brain scanning
+• Mannitol should be considered in patients with impaired conscious levels, lateralising neurological signs, markedly raised opening pressure at LP or CT evidence of cerebral oedema

 • Patients with seizures requiring mechanical ventilation and neuromuscular paralysis should have continuous electroencephalogram monitoring to exclude ongoing seizure activity